-Ohio is a “shall issue” state, meaning that local law enforcement must issue a license to carry a concealed handgun if an applicant meets certain qualifications.
+Ohio’s concealed carry law is “shall issue,” meaning that local law enforcement must issue a license to carry a concealed handgun if an applicant meets certain qualifications.
 Ohio defines a handgun as “[a]ny firearm that has a short stock and is designed to be held and fired by the use of a single hand.”
-Any combination of parts from which a handgun can be assembled is also considered a handgun.2
+Any combination of parts from which a handgun can be assembled is also considered a handgun.3

 A concealed handgun license applicant will not be granted a license unless he or she: